 What is an audiologist?

-This registration allows them to register to provide services under the Federal Government’s Office of Hearing Services’ Hearing Services Program (HSP).
+This registration allows them to register to provide hearing services and free hearing aids to pensioners under the Federal Government’s Office of Hearing Services’ Hearing Services Program (HSP).

 Even then there are factors that would make one audiologist more suitable to your needs than another.